-All other modifying factors, namely processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social and governmental factors, that are required to transfer Mineral Resources to Mineral Reserves are already in place and considered to be favourable.
-If, for example, potentially economic mineralization was found by drilling at Kankberg that required different processing to that presently used for Kankberg ore, then this material would require a separate Feasibility Study to develop a separate mine with separate mineral asset reporting.
+All other modifying factors, namely processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social and governmental factors, that are required to transfer Mineral Resources to Mineral Reserves are already in place and considered to be favorable.

-Using NSR as calculated above, a break-even mining cut-off grade of 525 SEK/t is used to guide mining design and in Mineral Reserve and additional Resource Estimation.
-When rock below this cut-off must be mined, mainly to access higher-grade material, a marginal cut-off of 350 SEK/t is applied and this material is trucked as ore.
-Rock below 350 SEK/t would be mined as waste and used within the mine as backfilling material.
+Using NSR as calculated above, a break-even mining cut-off grade of 500 SEK/t or 570 SEK/t (subject to mining method) is used to guide mining design and in Mineral Reserve Estimation.
+The entire room must average at least the cut-off grade to be mined.
+When rock below either cut-off grade must be mined, mainly to access higher-grade material, a marginal cut-off of 400 SEK/t is applied, and this material is trucked as ore.
+Rock below this cut-off would be mined as waste and used within the mine as backfilling material.